jroivas/sic/sic.md

 It's possible to select precision for both of them separately.
 From integral part one bit is reserved for sign flag.
-Syntax for fixed number types is `fixed<a,b>` where a integral bytes and b is fraction bytes:
+Syntax for fixed number types is `fixed<a,b>` where `a` is max meaningful digits for integral part, and `b` is max meaningful digits for fraction part.

-- fixed<2,4>: 2 bytes for integral, 4 bytes for fraction, 6 bytes total, allowing max 32768.4294967295 and minimum -32767.4294967295
+- fixed<2,4>: 2 digits for integral, 4 digits for fraction allowing -99.9999 to 99.9999
-- fixed<2,2>: 2 bytes for integral, 2 bytes for fraction, 4 bytes total, allowing max 32768.65535 and minimum -32767.65535
+- fixed<2,2>: 2 digits for integral, 2 digits for fraction allowing -99.99 to 99.99
-- fixed<10,1>: 10 bytes for integral, 1 byte for fraction, 11 bytes total, allowing max 604462909807314587353088.255 and minimum -604462909807314587353087.255
+- fixed<10,1>: 10 digts for integral, 1 digit for fraction allowing -9999999999.9 to 9999999999.9

 One can use plain `fixed` but it's in most cases suboptimal.
-Compiler tries to determine maximum values for both sides, but sometimes that's just impossible.
+Compiler tries to determine maximum value, but sometimes that's just impossible.
 On these cases plain `fixed` can be exteneded to bigger precision.
-Unfortunately that's expensive and compiler is unable to produce optimal code.
+Unfortunately that might be expensive and compiler is unable to produce optimal code.
 It's always recommended to define precisions for fixed types.

 On can perform operations on different sized fixed numbers with certain constraints.